Timiodon/TFWR-Translations/IT/docs/scripting/if.md

 # If
-Puoi usare if, elif e else per eseguire codice in modo condizionale.
+Puoi usare if, elif e else per eseguire codice condizionalmente.

 `if condizione1:
 	do_a_flip()